Meet and greet at Auckland airport

 - Artists' studio

 Get a taste of six-star luxury at Edenhouse, nestled in the serene Orinoco Valley in the heart of rural Nelson.
 This enchanting country retreat, set in 50 acres of private grounds and eight acres of internationally acclaimed gardens, offers guests a unique and memorable experience.
-There are two luxurious suites in the main lodge, and a beautifully appointed and private two-bedroom garden cottage.
+There is one large luxurious suite in the main lodge, as well as two beautifully appointed and private cottages – the Folly Cottage with one bedroom and the Garden Cottage with two bedrooms.
 All rooms feature pure Irish linen sheets and deluxe toiletries.
 Edenhouse is furnished to a high standard, with the emphasis on comfort, understated luxury and attention to detail.
 As well as enjoying the sitting room, dining room, artists’ studio and library, guests can explore the expansive landscaped gardens and several courtyard areas.
 The picturesque valley has an abundance of native bird life.
 During summer the gardens offer a cool oasis, while open fires throughout the lodge ensure the winter months are toasty.
 Dinners at the lodge are prepared using fresh organic ingredients, and there are fine wines from local boutique wineries included on the menu.
 Mindful of the importance of complete relaxation, a highly-qualified team of therapists is on hand to provide a variety of therapeutic treatments to guests in the peace and privacy of their suites.
 Located at the top of South Island, bordered by rugged wilderness and golden beaches, the lodge is near to many popular tourist attractions, including The Abel Tasman National Park.

 - 6 luxury suites